Stillwater, Oklahoma: Sister cities

 Stillwater has been sister city to Kameoka since 1985.
 The State of Oklahoma and Kyoto Prefecture signed a sister state agreement in 1985 through the auspices of the governor's office.
 Kameoka requested a sister city in Oklahoma that was about one hour from the capital, agriculturally based, and home to a university.
 Stillwater was a perfect match.
 In 1985, the first delegation from Kameoka visited Stillwater, and in November of that same year a Stillwater delegation went to Kameoka.
 There, Mayors Calvin J. Anthony and Yoshihisa Taniguchi signed the Sister City Affiliation Agreement that officially established the sister cities relationship between the two cities.

 Since 1989, the Stillwater Middle School and Taisei Junior High School in Kameoka have participated in a sister school relationship, which features an active teacher-student exchange program.
-In 2016, the Stillwater High School based string quintet, Penta-Strings, played for the during the 30-year visit of the Kameoka delegation.
+In 2016, the Stillwater High School based string quintet, Penta-Strings (Jiwoo “Joseph” Sim, Aaron Park, Meghana Fathepure, Laura Deng, and Andrew Topham), played for the during the 30-year visit of the Kameoka delegation.